 • Suboxone: Suboxone is a combination of buprenorphine and naloxone, and is an FDA-approved prescribed medication used in MAT for opioid use disorder (OUD).
 It helps reduce cravings, prevents misuse, and supports recovery when combined with counseling and behavioral therapies.

-Patient consulting with doctor during MAT program treatment plan
+Patient consulting with a doctor during a MAT program treatment plan in Pennsylvania

 An effective medication-assisted treatment program will consider multiple factors when it comes to patient needs.
 Individuals with substance use disorder often face significant challenges during recovery, such as withdrawal symptoms and relapse risks, and MAT is designed to help address these obstacles.
 Patients can also expect improved treatment retention, reduced cravings, and better overall outcomes when participating in a MAT program.
 If administered properly, a MAT program will benefit patients in a variety of ways: